Why Coding Assessments are an Essential Hiring Tool

 Challenges when hiring developers

 - Too many applicants - Too many applicants can be just as bad as too few.
 With too many applicants, you have no idea where to start.
 You may miss that gem of a candidate because you simply didn’t have time to speak with them.
-Again, by using a coding assessment early on, you can ensure nobody is missed just because they were last to apply or their name starts with z!
+Again, by using a coding assessment, you can ensure nobody is missed just because they were last to apply or their name starts with z!

 Using coding assessments appropriately